Ravenbrook/mps/procedure/review.rst

 2. prevent future defects

-A defect is a failure to meet requirements.
+A defect is a way in which the work does not meet its requirements.

 As with any procedure, you can vary this one to meet this purpose, but you should probably read section [Insert reference to Rationale here.